Up to the Phylogenetics main page

 Clade colors

-package.
+In order to label clades, we need to tell ggtree which nodes represent the root of each clade we want to label.
+To get the clade root node of interest, use the findMRCA function (find Most Recent Common Ancestor) from the phytools package.
 We will pass the function two arguments: the labels of two tips that, when traced back in time, serve to locate the root node of each clade of interest.
 In Keegan et al. (2019), the Amphipyrinae (as currently classified taxonomically) was found to be polyphyletic.
-Let’s color two clades: one for the true Amphipyrinae, and one for a tribe (Stiriini) currently classified taxonomically in Amphipyrinae, that is far removed phylogenetically and thus has no business being classified within Amphipyrinae:
+Let’s color two clades: one for the true Amphipyrinae, and one for a tribe (Stiriini) currently classified taxonomically in Amphipyrinae but which is actually far removed phylogenetically and thus has no business being classified within Amphipyrinae.

 amphipyrinae_clade <- findMRCA(tree, c("*Redingtonia_alba_KLKDNA0031","MM01162_Amphipyra_perflua"))